What is Positioning Strategy in Channel Sales?

 - Determine Unique Value: Pinpoint what makes your offering special.
 Focus on benefits, not just features.

 - Craft a Positioning Statement: Write a concise statement.
-It should include target, offering, benefit, and differentiator.
+The statement should include target, offering, benefit, and differentiator.

 - Develop Key Messages: Create supporting messages for different audiences.
-Tailor them for partners and customers.
+Tailor messages for partners and customers.

 - Train Partners: Educate all channel partners on the strategy.
 Use your partner enablement tools effectively.